Introducing Nuts to a Baby – How & When to Give

-When it comes to introducing solid foods to your little one who has just managed to show the early signs of being prepared for it, you are right to feel worried and extra careful about what you expose your baby too.
+When it comes to introducing solid foods to your little one who has just managed to show the early signs of being prepared for it, you are right to feel worried and be extra careful about what you expose your baby too.
 Solid food items are a novelty for babies and their bodies, which can either digest them successfully or respond unexpectedly to certain substances present in them.
 Same goes for any scenario when you might think of introducing walnuts for babies or any other kind of tree nuts, to check if he ends up liking them.
 While nuts don’t pose a direct threat to children in a way, their ability to give rise to allergic reactions can very well decide whether they are safe for your little one or not.

-Is It Safe to Give Nuts to a Baby
+Is It Safe to Give Nuts to a Baby?

-When Can You Give Nuts to Your Baby
+When Can You Give Nuts to Your Baby?

 Nutritional Benefits of Nuts for Infants